Professionalism – Executive Council

 Mai Po Nature Reserve Infrastructure Upgrade Project Steering Committee

 The Project Steering Committee governs all matters relating to the strategy and the identification and solicitation of significant support which will lead to the successful implementation of the Mai Po infrastructure upgrade work.
 The Committee is tasked with ensuring that the project remains aligned with the primary strategic objective of WWF and Mai Po Nature Reserve: to transform the Reserve into a 21st century nature classroom.
 The Committee is empowered to approve the appointment of professional consultants, endorse the project timeline, evaluate and identify risks, monitor project finances and periodically review the progress of the project.
-The project commenced in March 2016 and is scheduled to run until 2021.
+The project commenced in March 2016.